-If your goal is to focus on building and deploying models in production, you don’t need to be an expert in calculus and math.
+If your goal is to build and deploy models in production, you don’t need to be an expert in calculus and math.

-What you need is a good knowledge of collecting, cleaning, aggregating, exploring, and visualizing data.
+You need a good knowledge of collecting, cleaning, aggregating, exploring, and visualizing data.

 You will spend a lot of time preparing and exploring your data.